 So in my last few hours of holiday-esqu crafting I serged the edges of my basic block pattern, edited the basic dress pattern (slightly different) to include some extra darts I added right at the end to make it fit better, and started these:

 they're the start of some calico 'models' for basic bag shapes.
 The idea is I'll have a few 'models' and inside each will be the serged template with the area that becomes the 'front' marked on.
 This way if I fancy whipping up a bag with a design on the front I know what dimensions to use and it will all work up fairly quickly.
+I've already taken A LOT of photos

 - 12x12 square with a 1.5" squared off bottom with 1, 2, 3 + 4 inches turned down, square then trapezoid, then all the same but with a 2.5" square